erick071001/modulegofa/README.md

     )
 ex:
 id = 12 with ic_sign_gofa12, id = 13 so icon is ic_sign_gofa13
-Similar to the remaining signs
+Similar to the remaining signs in file ic_sign.zip.